yvoronoy/awesome-english/readme.md

 - [All Ears English](http://allearsenglish.com/) - Learn advanced conversational american english.
 - [ESL Podcasts](https://www.eslpod.com/) - Anyone who wants to improve their english speaking and listening skills.
 - [Culips Podcast](http://esl.culips.com/) - Learn conversational english for everyday use by native english speakers.
-- [Luke’s English Podcast](http://teacherluke.co.uk/) - Luke is qualified english language teacher and stand-up comedian who provides engaging and entertaining podcast series.
+- [Luke's English Podcast](http://teacherluke.co.uk/) - Luke is qualified english language teacher and stand-up comedian who provides engaging and entertaining podcast series.
 - [A Way with Words](http://www.waywordradio.org/category/episodes/) - Public radio program about language examined through history, culture, and family.
 - [This American Life](http://www.thisamericanlife.org/radio-archives) - One of the most popular podcast.
 Most of the stories are journalism, with an occasional comedy routine or essay.
 - [6 Minute English](http://www.bbc.co.uk/programmes/p02pc9tn/episodes/downloads) - Learn and practise useful English language for everyday situations with the BBC.